 The Art of the Brick has been extended by popular demand through January 16, A.D.
 2023.
 Tickets for this traveling exhibit are $14 for adults, $11 for children, and $7 for Members.

 Notes on Museum Eateries

 The Brain Food Court is closed while it undergos renovations and will re-open as the Museum Kitchen in December.
+[Update – the Museum Kitchen opened on Monday, December 19, A.D.
+2022.]
 Meanwhile, a coffee and doughnut shop, Stan’s Donuts & Coffee, has opened.
 It replaced the Museum Café (a coffee shop that also sold sandwiches) in the Lower Court, on the Lower Level (ground floor), in the Central Pavilion.

 A new restaurant I mentioned last year, the Museum Parke Café, with outdoor seating in Beaver Park, on the Lower Level, between the Henry Crown Space Center and the East Pavilion, is closed it is safe to assume because Chicago winters do not permit outdoor dining.
 It has been replaced by One Small Snack, a takeout café in the southeast corner of the Henry Crown Space Center.

 Finnigan’s Sandwich Shoppe (a rebranding of Finnegan’s Ice Cream Parlor), off Yesterday’s Main Street, on the Main Level, in the Central Pavilion, also seems to be temporarily closed.
 I did not see it being marked off as undergoing renovations on the current floor plan, but I surmise that it is closed because I do not see hours listed for it posted on the M.S.I.’s Website and nor is it mentioned on the list of restaurants and shops on the Website.